Furious residents to protest against big renewable energy projects in Setenil de las Bodegas - Olive Press News Spain

-Angry residents against energy macro-projects in Setenil de las Bodegas will protest through the town’s winding streets on Saturday.
+Angry residents against energy macro-projects in Setenil de las Bodegas will protest through the town’s winding streets today.

 The ‘Let’s Save Setenil’ march will take place on March 18 at 10am until 1pm, with hundreds of residents planning to carry olive branches as a ‘symbol of the natural environment’ they are trying to defend.